Slaitroc/RicciPaoliGrisoni/Diagrams/SequenceDiagrams/DD/Desc.md

 ![Participant Creates a Complaint Diagram](Images/17ParticipantCreatesAComplaint.png)

-When the Participant clicks the "Create New Complaint" button, a `POST` private API call is sent from the Presentation Layer to the Proxy.
-The request includes the text of the complaint and a query parameter `isComplain=true`.
+When the Participant initiates the creation of a new complaint by clicking the corresponding button, the Presentation Layer sends a `POST` request to the Proxy.
+The Proxy authenticates the request and forwards it to the `APIController`.

-The Proxy validates the User's authentication token and forwards the request to the `APIController`.
-The `APIController` triggers the `CommunicationManager` to create a new complaint, passing the `UserID` and complaint data.

-The `CommunicationManager` sends an `insert` command to the `PlatformEntityManager`, which interacts with the `PlatformDBMS` to store the complaint data.
-Once the database successfully stores the complaint, the result is propagated back through the `PlatformEntityManager` and the `CommunicationManager`.
+The `APIController` invokes the `CommunicationManager` to handle the creation of the new complaint.
+The `CommunicationManager` interacts with the `PlatformEntityManager` to insert the complaint data into the database.
+The `PlatformEntityManager` performs this operation by communicating with the `PlatformDBMS`.

-After successfully creating the complaint, the `APIController` uses the `NotificationManager` to notify the relevant users.
-The `NotificationManager` sends notifications using its internal logic and confirms the notification delivery.

-The `APIController` returns a `201 Created` response to the Proxy, which forwards it to the Presentation Layer.
-The Presentation Layer updates the Participant by displaying the newly created complaint.
+Once the complaint is successfully stored in the database, the `CommunicationManager` returns a success response to the `APIController`.
+Subsequently, the `APIController` triggers the `NotificationManager` to notify relevant users about the new complaint.
+After the notifications are sent, a success response propagates back through the Proxy to the Presentation Layer.

+Finally, the Presentation Layer displays the newly created complaint to the Participant.

 ## UserSeesHisCommunicationsPage